 Green vein kratom exists in the middle of the kratom spectrum.
 This particular strain doesn’t emphasize the specific benefits of kratom; it promotes all of them.
 If you don’t need intense pain relief or energy, green strains are usually the way to go.

-Yellow vein kratom is similar to the green vein.
-These tend to be milder, though, and can be perfect for beginners.
+Yellow vein kratom is similar to green vein.
+However, these strains tend to be milder and can be perfect for beginners.

 Because there are no conclusive studies, it’s best not to mix kratom and ketamine.
-Both activate the mu-opioid receptor, and kratom could slow down ketamine’s metabolization, leading to severe problems.
+Both can cause depression of the central nervous system, and kratom could slow down ketamine’s metabolization, leading to severe problems.

 If you use ketamine under a doctor’s care and want to use kratom, make sure you talk to your doctor first.

-Until there is more evidence saying otherwise, it’s best to avoid using these together.
+Until more evidence says otherwise, it’s best to avoid using these together.

 - Babu, K. M., McCurdy, C. R., & Boyer, E. W. (2008).
 Opioid receptors and legal highs: Salvia divinorum and kratom.
 Clinical toxicology, 46(2), 146-152.